EBI-Metagenomics/mgnify-biata-2020/docs/source/assembly-1.rst

 platforms will degrade as the run progresses, so it is common to see base calls falling into the orange area towards the end of a read.

 |image8|\  What does this tell you about your sequence data?
 When do the
-errors s/tart?
+errors start?

 In the pre-processed files we see two warnings, as shown on the left side of the report.
 Navigate to the “Per bases sequence content"